rudeboybert/forestecology/README.md

 1. In order to control for study region “edge effects” (cite Waller?), we need a function that adds “buffers” of trees.
-In our case, since our model of interspecies competition relies on a spatial definition of who is a “neighboring competitor” and certain explanatory varibles such as biomass are cummulative, we need to ensure that all trees being modeled are not biased to have different neighbor structure, in particular the trees at the boundary of study regions.
+In our case, since our model of interspecific competition relies on a spatial definition of who is a “neighboring competitor” and certain explanatory variables such as biomass are cumulative, we need to ensure that all trees being modeled are not biased to have different neighbor structure, in particular the trees at the boundary of study regions.
 2. Assign each tree to a “fold” for cross-validation purposes.
     Conventional cross-validation schemes assign observations to folds by resampling individual observations at random.
 However, underlying